• Skip to main content

 Jump to Recipe

-This Small Batch Banana Chocolate Chip Muffins recipe is the best.
-Super moist, tasty and full of melting chocolate, this easy muffin recipe is a brilliant way to use those browned bananas.
-Made in one bowl, and baked in under 45 minutes, you’ll soon be making these at the drop of a hat!
+This Banana Oatmeal Chocolate Chip Muffins recipe is the best as they're made in one bowl, and baked in under 45 minutes.
+Super moist, tasty, and full of melting chocolate, this easy muffin recipe is a brilliant way to use those browned bananas.

 • Easy to make.
 With only a few steps to the recipe, these muffins could not be easier to make.